DFE-Digital/sdd-design-history/app/glossary/glossary.md

 Transfer of Undertakings (Protection of Employment) ( TUPE ) : the TUPE process protects employees' rights when they get a new employer.
 For example, when an academy transfers from one trust to another, the academy's staff will be employed by the new trust instead of the old trust.
 The TUPE process will protect their employment rights when they transfer.

+Trust
+: A legal entity that manages one to many academies.

 Trust and Academy Management Service ( TRAMS )
 : the Service Delivery Division (SDD) wide service that will replace KIM and various other tools.
 It will be used by delivery officers to look up information on academies and trusts.